Vineyard-MQP-2021/Raspberry-Pi-Code/README.md

 #### 1. clone the repository

 #### note: In order to have the database functionality work, the raspberry pi will need to be able to connect to MongoDB.
-To do so, use the same 'api_keys.py' file from the app.
+To do so, use the same 'api_keys.py' file from the app (https://github.com/Vineyard-MQP-2021/VineyardApp).
 Put it inside the root repository directory.

 #### good luck :)